Snippets of Township News

 This book is part of my personal collection

-The only house in the township
+The only one house in the township

 According to the Hidden Truth via the Chicago Daily News dated 10/11/71 "Just here it may be interesting to state that at the same hour, the flames caught John A. Huck’s house, beyond the city limits & located in Lake View Township - Fullerton Ave was the border and it was the last house destroyed."
 According to Chicagology, by 1871 the J.A.
 Huck Brewery had become one of the largest breweries in the country, both business and home destroyed.